Tokey/LastStand/README.md

 **Building The Game**

 The game was developed using Unity 2023.2.1f1 and uses Unity Netcode for Gameobjects alongside FPS Animation package.
-Both are included in the repo.
-Open the repo with unity, and build.
+The full Unity source with all the assets can be found here - https://drive.google.com/file/d/12r7bYfud7ZrPLey-NS9Kxud00wS1jf3i/view?usp=drive_link.
+Open the repo with the correct version of Unity, then build.